-Beyond that, medical care aims to ease symptoms such as fever and body aches, as well as control other illnesses that a person can get when their immune system is weak.
+Beyond that, medical care aims to ease symptoms like fever and body aches, and control any other illnesses that a person can get when their immune system is weak.
 Antibiotics can help if someone gets a bacterial infection while they have smallpox.

 Prevention: The Smallpox Vaccine

 Scientists use the cousin virus to variola -- the vaccinia virus – to make the smallpox vaccine, because it poses fewer health risks.
-The vaccine stimulates the body's immune system to make the tools, called antibodies, it needs to protect against the variola virus and prevent smallpox disease.
+The vaccine prompts the body's immune system to make the tools, called antibodies, it needs to protect against the variola virus and help prevent smallpox disease.

-No data exists proving how long the smallpox vaccine protects against smallpox.
-Some experts believe the vaccine lasts for 10 years, with less protection as the years pass.
-Since the vaccine has not been proven to provide lifelong protection, anyone vaccinated years ago as a child could theoretically be at risk of future infection by the variola virus.
+No one knows for sure how long the smallpox vaccine protects people from the disease.
+Some experts believe it lasts for up to 5 years and wears off over time.
+Since it may not give lifelong protection, anyone vaccinated years ago as a child could be at risk of future infection by the variola virus.
 The only people known to be immune for life are those who have had smallpox and survived.

-The WHO and its member countries keep an emergency stockpile of the smallpox vaccine.
-The vaccine is rarely used today, except for those few people at risk of being exposed to the variola virus, such as laboratory researchers working with variola and similar viruses.
-No countries today give routine smallpox vaccinations to the public.
+The World Health Organization and its member countries keep an emergency stockpile of the smallpox vaccine.
+It’s rarely used today, except for those few people who are around the variola virus, such as laboratory researchers working with variola and viruses like it.

-Reactions to the vaccine can be life-threatening, especially for people with immune system deficiencies.
-Adverse reactions range from skin reactions to a serious central nervous system condition called encephalitis, which can lead to convulsions, coma, and death.
+Some of its side effects can be dangerous, especially for people with weak immune systems.
+They can range from skin reactions to a serious nervous system condition called encephalitis, which can lead to convulsions, coma, and death.
 But these side effects are very rare.
-Based on historical data, for every 1 million people vaccinated, one person died from an adverse reaction to the smallpox vaccine.
+Based on historical data, for every 1 million people vaccinated for smallpox, one to two people died from a bad reaction.

 Some people would have a higher risk of a reaction to the vaccine, like: